 - The severity of your car accident and injuries

 - Economic damages, such as medical costs and lost wages

 - Noneconomic damages, such as pain and suffering

 Other factors you need to consider include:

-- The amount the negligent party and his or her insurance company is willing to pay.
+- The amount the negligent party and his or her insurance company are willing to pay.
 Even though your case may be worth more, the responsible party has to agree to it.
-Typically, there will be back and forth negotiation between both parties.
+Typically, there will be a back-and-forth negotiation between both parties.